Jass131313/Logistic-Regression/README.md

 glm_model = sm.GLM(y, X_const, family=sm.families.Binomial()).fit()
 print(glm_model.summary())
 Logistic Regression Model
-The logistic regression model is trained using the selected features after applying RFE and VIF.
+The logistic regression model is trained on the selected features to predict the probability of the binary outcome.

 python
 Copy code